Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With a population of 101,516, 39,448 total housing units (homes and apartments), and a median house value of $79,724, house prices in South Bend are some of the most affordable in Indiana as well as the nation.
+With 101,860 people, 38,601 houses or apartments, and a median cost of homes of $87,065, house prices in South Bend are some of the most affordable in Indiana as well as the nation.

 Relative to Indiana, our data show that South Bend's latest annual appreciation rate is lower than 80% of the other cities and towns in Indiana.